 Food: Golden Gate Park is not really known for its food so unless visiting one of the museums, it may be best to bring a picnic or head outside the park for food.
 However, you’ll run across a few concession stands in or near the park and several of the museums serve food.
-The California Academy of Sciences has both a family-friendly cafeteria as well as a restaurant, The Moss Room, which is open for lunch.
+The California Academy of Sciences has both a family-friendly cafeteria as well as The Terrace Restaurant which is open for lunch and some late nights.
 The de Young Museum has a nice cafe that is great for coffee or lunch, and you can get tea and snacks at the tea house at the Japanese Tea Garden.
 If you are on the West side of the park you can try the Beach Chalet which comes with ocean views and is located above the Visitor’s Center, or eat at Park Chalet located next to the Queen Wilhelmina Tulip Garden.
 By walking a couple blocks outside the park, you can find just about any type of food.
 On our last visit to the park, Ethan and I made a stop to the extremely popular Chinese restaurant San Tung Restaurant (1031 Irving Street) which is known for its delicious dry chicken wings and very long lines.

 Restrooms: There are several free public restrooms available throughout the park.
 Check the maps posted in the park for the nearest one to you.
 Restrooms are also located in all the museums for museum patrons and many of the other public buildings.